UK prosecutors open formal probe into miner ENRC

 Last year ENRC said it had begun investigating allegations of illegal payments in Kazakhstan, and the results of that probe have already been filed to the SFO.
 A second investigation into the group's African operations was ongoing.

 ENRC, a miner with operations in Kazakhstan, Africa and Brazil, has for months been struggling to move on from issues that have dragged on its shares.
-These include the corruption investigations but also damaging battles between directors and its trio of founding shareholders, and $5 billion (3 billion pounds) of debt.
+These include the corruption investigations but also damaging battles between directors and its trio of founding shareholders, and $5 billion of debt.

 This week, the chairman brought in to lead a turnaround, Mehmet Dalman, resigned.